mysg147/basicProjects/README.md

 2. [mergePDF.py](https://github.com/mysg147/basicProjects/blob/master/mergePDF.py) - can merge your pdf files
 3. [normalScraping.py](https://github.com/mysg147/basicProjects/blob/master/normalScraping.py) - A simple web scraping script to get the price of iPhone from flipkart.
 4. [sendwhatsapp.py](https://github.com/mysg147/basicProjects/blob/master/sendwhatsapp.py) - send whatsapp message to someone at particular time.(should connected to whatsappweb)
+5. [acsessGmail](https://github.com/mysg147/basicProjects/tree/master/acsessGmail) - to use your gmail by python on terminal or on cmd.it includes download, search sending message etc.

 ## Prerequisite
 ```bash
 pip install instapy